 If you glue the two parts together, I think this simple Paper Tulip.. would really work well as an easy Tulip Origami Bookmark, don’t you think?!

-To make an easy paper tulip, you will need:
+To make an easy paper tulip, you will the following supplies:

-- Paper for the tulip head 12cm x 12cm
+- Square piece of origami paper for the tulip flower head12cm x 12cm

 - Scissors (to snip and connect)

 *this is really not an exact science!
 You can experiment with different paper sizes if you wish!